New to the Zen Center or to Zen Buddhism?

 Where do I begin?

 Newcomers are encouraged to come to an orientation before joining any of the scheduled events, retreats or classes.
-Please check our schedule before paying a visit.

 After participating in any orientation all scheduled meditation periods, classes and events are open for attendance.